sven-hash/docs/docs/run-nym-nodes/nodes/gateways.md

 ## Ports

-All gateway-specific port configuration can be found in `$HOME/.nym/gateways/<your-id>/config/config.toml`.
+All gateway specific port configuration can be found in `$HOME/.nym/gateways/<your-id>/config/config.toml`.
 If you do edit any port configs, remember to restart your gateway.

 ### Gateway port reference